Aliens: More Than Human (Comics) | Review

 Artwork and Writing

 Artwork by Zach Howard (The Cape, The Cape: 1969) captures the claustrophobic terror that makes Alien stories work.
-His character designs feel grounded and lived-in, avoiding the overly polished look that can drain tension from horror comics.
+His character designs feel grounded and lived-in, avoiding the polished look that drains tension from horror comics.
+The ancient city becomes a character itself– vast, incomprehensible and deeply unsettling.

+When the xenomorphs finally appear, they retain their biomechanical menace without becoming too familiar.
 The color work by Wes Dzioba deserves special mention.
-The palette shifts from warm, dusty tones of the planet's surface to cold, oppressive blues and blacks of the underground complex.
-This visual progression mirrors the story's descent from hopeful exploration to pure survival horror, while lighting effects create cinematic quality.
+The palette shifts from warm, dusty tones to cold, oppressive blues and blacks of the complex.

+This visual progression mirrors the story's descent from hopeful exploration to survival horror, while lighting effects create cinematic quality.
 Arcudi's writing strikes the right balance between character development and mounting dread.
-He gives each team member enough personality to make their fate matter, but never gets bogged down in unnecessary back-story.
+He gives each team member personality to make their fate matter without unnecessary back-story.

 Final Verdict